Bright Beginnings Initiative

 Child care providers expressed concerns in meeting parents' needs due to space limitations within their facilities or homes.
 Also, offering early childhood education has barriers for providers, as trainings to become "accredited" or "rated" are expensive and time intensive with most trainings held outside of the Iron Range area.
 In addition, finding additional dollars for updated equipment, learning toys, curriculum and educational materials is also a burden.

-Incentives to achieve quality rating through Parent Aware: One of the main funding priorities for UWNEMN is Helping Children Succeed.
+Incentives to achieve quality rating through Parent Aware: One of the main focus areas of UWNEMN is Helping Children Succeed.
 We believe that every child deserves the opportunity for a strong start.
 Ninety percent of brain development happens by age five making the early years a critical time to have children in stimulating learning environments.
 Quality rated providers can offer structure, thoughtful curriculum and opportunities that prepare children for school.
 Children in Parent Aware rated programs have shown significant gains in kindergarten readiness measures such as expressive and receptive vocabulary, phonological awareness, print knowledge and social competence.
 This is one of the reasons UWNEMN is dedicated to helping our providers improve their early education quality.
 We also believe that all of our providers should be supported and rewarded for bringing out the potential in children they serve.
 As of January 2015, UWNEMN committed to offering financial awards to child care providers that achieve a rating through Parent Aware rating process.
 To date, 19 Iron Range child care providers have either signed on to become rated or achieved a rating with more on the way.

 Award breakouts are: